gioxx/Nebula.KB-dev/docs/Tools/usage/utilities.md

 ### Does `Update-PS7` install silently?

 No. It downloads and runs the official Microsoft script with the interactive MSI (`-UseMSI`).
 Use an elevated session for system-wide upgrades.

+### What if I'm already on the latest version?

+`Update-PS7` compares your running version against the latest GitHub release and skips the install with a warning.
+Pass `-Force` to reinstall regardless.